Introduction

 The result: fewer awakenings, deeper rest, and waking up super refreshed.
 It’s a very underrated productivity hack.

 I use coffee as a tool.
 One/two cups in the morning, for pre-workout or during work, that’s it.
 Drinking it in the afternoon is not worth the sleep disruption.
-When I need the ritual I’ll have a decaf or zero-caffeine drinks.
+When I need the ritual I’ll have a decaf or zero caffeine drinks (coca cola zero has a small amount of caffeine, be aware of that, especially late in the day).

 I use a smartwatch to keep track of steps, heart rate, and sleep.
-It’s not perfect, but trends matter more than absolute numbers.
-Seeing progress over weeks and months is motivating and helps me stay consistent.
+You don’t need the most expensive Garmin, trends matter more than absolute numbers.
+Seeing progress over weeks and months is very motivating.

 I am the kind of person who can’t stop eating if there’s food around, and working from home makes it a real problem.
 I was over weight for basically all my life, and I never managed to fix it until I understood how nutrition really works.
 I solved it by structuring my nutrition around a few simple principles: